 It is important to highlight the distinction between a vanishing error-probability criterion and a vanishing expected-distortion criterion.
-Distributed computation of the joint type with a vanishing error-probability needs a strictly positive communication bitrate which does not vanish with increasing blocklength~\cite{AhlswedeZhang-LNCS06-EstDist,AhlswedeC-IT1981-OneBitHardAsFullInfo,ElGamal-IT1983-SimpleProofOfACOneBit}, whereas the bitrate vanishes with blocklength for vanishing expected-distortion~\cite{AhlswedeZhang-LNCS06-EstDist}.
+Distributed computation of the joint type with a vanishing error-probability needs a strictly positive communication bitrate which does not vanish with increasing blocklength~\cite{AhlswedeZhang-LNCS06-EstDist}, \cite{AhlswedeC-IT1981-OneBitHardAsFullInfo}, \cite{ElGamal-IT1983-SimpleProofOfACOneBit}, whereas the bitrate vanishes with blocklength for vanishing expected-distortion~\cite{AhlswedeZhang-LNCS06-EstDist}.
 Our distortion-theoretic approach to secure multi-party computation thus trades exact computation for arbitrarily high accuracy in order to gain the advantage of vanishing communication cost.
-This makes our work particularly relevant to applications where data size is overwhelming and only a highly accurate, but not exact, computation is necessary.
+This makes these results particularly relevant to applications such as secure statistical analysis of distributed databases, where data size is overwhelming and only a highly accurate, but not exact, computation is necessary.

-A couple of examples of potential applications are secure computation of statistics in distributed databases and distributed biometric authentication.
-In the first example, the sequences of Alice and Bob are viewed as a distributed database from which Charlie wishes to extract a joint statistic, represented by the normalized sum-type function, without requiring Alice or Bob to reveal any additional information about their data.
-Our approach allows Charlie to securely compute the statistic with arbitrarily high accuracy while attaining vanishing communication cost.

-In the biometric authentication problem, Charlie wishes to verify that Alice's biometric sequence $x^n$ is ``close'' to a reference biometric sequence $y^n$ held by the authentication authority Bob, without requiring Alice or Bob to directly reveal their sequences to any other party.
-By having Charlie compute a normalized sum-type function, where $f_1$ is an appropriately chosen metric, Charlie can accurately compute the ``closeness'' of Alice's biometric to the reference held by Bob in order to decide whether to accept or reject the identity assertion by Alice.
-Recent work~\cite{RaneSunVetro-ICIP09-SecDistComp} has taken a cryptographically secure approach in computing Hamming distance and sum of squared errors for fingerprint feature vectors.
-Our approach can compute a much broader set of metrics with arbitrarily high accuracy, unconditional privacy and vanishing communication cost.